JorjaFox/website/_posts-old-blog/2009-09-30-state-of-the-union-september.md

 She did make it to the <a href="https://jorjafox.net/2009/09/23/jorja-speaks-out-against-puppy-mills/">NSF and GQ Join Forces To Stop Puppy Mills Humane Society Benefit</a> on September 22nd, though.

 **Radio Star**
 Jorja also made time to visit various radio shows.
 On the 23rd, she was on <a href="https://jorjafox.net/2009/09/26/jorja-fox-guest-dj-on-kcrw/">KCRW as a Guest DJ</a>, spinning five of her favorite songs.
-Then on the 24th, she went to <a href="https://jorjafox.net/2009/09/24/breaking-news-jorja-on-the-kevin-and-bean-show-this-morning/">KROQ to talk about the <em>CSI</em> premiere</a> later that day.
+Then on the 24th, she went to <a href="https://jorjafox.net/2009/09/24/breaking-news-jorja-on-the-kevin-and-bean-show-this-morning/">KROQ to talk about the _CSI_ premiere</a> later that day.

 **News Roundup!**
 In an effort to start making things easier for you, I've consolidated the news.
 How?
 Well, it's still sorted by year, but on the year page, you can now just go to <a href="https://jorjafox.net/wiki/News_Articles_%282009%29#September">September 2009</a>.
 That should help!